 Why Our Research is Important

-For information on current research activities of all CHRI Scientists and Associate Scientists please refer to their individual webpages via the links in the "Our Scientists” table below.
+For information on current research activities of all CHRI Scientists and Associate Scientists please refer to their individual profiles via the link in the "Our Scientists" section below.

 Partnerships with Western University's Departments of Medical Biophysics, Medicine, Obstetrics & Gynaecology, Paediatrics, and Physiology & Pharmacology provide support, funding and research space.
 This contributes to the recruitment and retention of scientists.